apache/fury-site/docs/object-serialization/kotlin/native.md

 ---

 This page covers serialization of Kotlin-specific JVM types in native mode.
-For cross-language Kotlin models, use [Kotlin Xlang Serialization](xlang.md).
+For cross-language Kotlin models, use [Kotlin Cross-Language Interoperability](basic-serialization.md#cross-language-interoperability).

 When compatible mode is enabled, Kotlin readers use the JVM compatible-read rules for selected scalar field type changes.
 A matched field can read between `Boolean`, `String`, numeric scalars,